 We know with the right preparation and support, our test takers can achieve their best score on test day the first time around.
 However, if you didn't get the results you were aiming for, there's no need to worry.
 With IELTS, now you have more than one way to improve your score.

 The first option is the conventional IELTS Enquiry on Result (EOR), or IELTS Remark, which enables you to request a review within six weeks of taking the test.
-Another newly introduced alternative is IELTS One Skill Retake, which is currently available in select cities across Australia and will soon be available in other countries.
+Another newly introduced alternative is IELTS One Skill Retake.
 Typically with other English tests, if you’re seeking to improve on one area of the test, you would be required to retake the entire test from scratch.
-With IELTS One Skill Retake, you can just retake any one skill (Reading, Listening, Writing or Speaking) without having to retake the full test.
+With IELTS One Skill Retake, you can just retake any one skill (Listening, Reading, Writing or Speaking) without having to retake the full test.

 Let's look at the precise differences between these two options to help you get a better understanding.

 Didn’t get the results you aimed for?
 IELTS now offers more ways to get the score you need!